imaris/ImarisWriter/README.md

 # ImarisWriter

 ImarisWriter is a high performance file writer for microscopy images.
 It creates image files suitable for high performance visualization and analysis in the [Imaris5 File Format](https://github.com/imaris/ImarisWriter/blob/master/doc/Imaris5FileFormat.pdf).
 The library facilitates writing of very large image data that exceed a computer’s RAM by “streaming” the data to the library in small blocks.
-The library is capable of writing data with high speed.
-The library takes care of all the details of multi-resolution resampling, chunking, compression, multi-threading, etc and delivers its functionality to the user in a simple to use way.
+It is capable of writing data with high speed.
+And it takes care of all the details of multi-resolution resampling, chunking, compression, multi-threading, etc., and delivers its functionality to the user in a simple to use way.

+For details refer to our publication: Beati, Igor, Eliana Andreica, and Peter Majer.
+"ImarisWriter: open source software for storage of large images in blockwise multi-resolution format." arXiv preprint [arXiv:2008.10311](https://arxiv.org/abs/2008.10311) (2020).

+If ImarisWriter is useful for your work and if you want to help us continue our open source efforts please cite our publication in your work.

 ### Usage
 The ImarisWriter library has a C++ API and a C API.
 Using the C++ API pseudocode for writing a file mainly consists of a loop to copy all blocks to the library: